Eric Lindros: Post-playing career

 On the day of his retirement, November 8, 2007, it was also announced that Lindros had donated $5 million to the London Health Sciences Centre.
 This donation supports programs such as the Fowler Kennedy Sport Medicine Clinic, and is one of the largest personal donations by a Canadian sports figure.

 On November 11, 2007, three days after his retirement, the National Hockey League Players' Association (NHLPA) appointed Lindros to the newly created position of NHLPA ombudsman.
 Lindros had been involved with the organization throughout his career.
 Lindros cut ties with the NHLPA, however, on February 3, 2009, resigning as ombudsman after 15 months on the job.

 On May 9, 2010, Lindros, along with his mother Bonnie, supermodel/actress Monika Schnarre and a few other Canadian notables, helped Habitat for Humanity Toronto by recognizing Mother's Day by building homes.

 On December 31, 2011, he played in the 2012 NHL Winter Classic Alumni Game between the New York Rangers and the Philadelphia Flyers.

-In April 2016 Lindros supported Rowan's Law.
+In April 2016, Lindros supported Rowan's Law.
 This was concussion-education legislation named in memory of a teen rugby player from Ottawa who died during a game.
 The legislation was privately sponsored by Nepean-Carleton MPP Lisa MacLeod.
 Later MacLeod revealed she knew of rumours relating to alleged sexual misconduct by Patrick Brown, then Ontario Progressive Conservative leader.
 In 2018 she acknowledged her source had been Lindros.

 In June 2016, Lindros was announced as one of four appointees to the 2016 Hockey Hall of Fame induction class, joined by the late Pat Quinn, goaltender Rogie Vachon and Russian winger Sergei Makarov.

 On January 14, 2017, Lindros reunited with his former "Legion of Doom" linemates John LeClair and Mikael Renberg to play in the 50th Anniversary Alumni game between the Pittsburgh Penguins and the Philadelphia Flyers.

 In a 2017 interview on French Canadian television, he opened up about his time being drafted by the Nordiques.
 He later stated that he had no problem with Quebec City or the people, stating that his wife is French Canadian.
-He stated that the real reason was he did not respect Marcel Aubut and criticized on how he would never play for him.
-At the end of the interview, he was given the Nordiques igloo and fleur-de-lys jersey at last, 26 years after the saga began.
+He stated that the real reason was he did not respect Marcel Aubut and would never play for him.
+At the end of the interview, he was given the Nordiques igloo and fleur-de-lis jersey at last, 26 years after the saga began.

-On January 18, 2018, the Flyers retired Lindros's no. 88 jersey in a pre-game ceremony at the Wells Fargo Center.
+On January 18, 2018, the Flyers retired Lindros' no. 88 jersey in a pre-game ceremony at the Wells Fargo Center.